History of David Lynch in Timeline

 December 16, 2022: Final Weather Report

-2022: Role in The Fabelmans
+2022: The Fabelmans

-April 2023: Series to End
+April 2023: End of Weather Reports Confirmed

-2023: Emily Stofle files for divorce
+2023: Emily Stofle Filed for Divorce

-August 2024: Release of Cellophane Memories
+August 2024: Release of Cellophane Memories Album

 In August 2024, David Lynch released his final album, Cellophane Memories, a collaboration between him and Chrystabell.
 He also directed videos for two tracks on the album, "Sublime Eternal Love" and "The Answers to the Questions".

-December 20, 2024: Divorce settlement agreement with Emily Stofle reached
+December 20, 2024: Divorce Settlement Agreement Reached with Emily Stofle

-January 2025: Death from emphysema
+January 2025: Death

 In January 2025, David Lynch died from complications of emphysema after being evacuated from his home due to the Southern California wildfires.
-He was a life long smoker.

-February 2025: Public report of death certificate
+February 2025: Public Report of Lynch's Death Certificate